winfred/wunderground/README.markdown

 Standard request breakdown:

-	wrapper_object.get_[feature]_and_[another feature]_for(optional_hash,"and/or location string")
+	wrapper_instance.get_[feature]_and_[another feature]_for("location string",optional: "hash", values: "at the end")

 ##Optional Hash

-This ugly little guy handles the nonconformists in Wunderground's API request structure.
-Luckily there are only two of these baddies, and only if you need them. (details below)
+This ugly little guy handles the nonconformists in Wunderground's API request structure and the pervasive request timeout option.
+Luckily there are only three of these baddies, and only if you need them. (details below)

-	optional_hash = {lang: "FR", geo_ip:"127.0.0.1"}
+	optional_hash = {lang: "FR", geo_ip:"127.0.0.1", timeout: 20}

+Note: If needing to use these options, please place them as the last parameter(s) to the method call.

 Can you think of a better way to handle these?
 Pull requests welcome.